Allergen immunotherapy consists of a series of treatments aimed at providing long-term relief from severe allergies.

 Allergy shots may be used by people who have:

 - allergic rhinitis

-- insect allergies, particularly bees and other stinging insects
+- allergies to insects, particularly bees and other stinging insects

-You may be a good candidate if you experience severe allergy symptoms year-round and you don’t want to take medications over a long period of time.
-This treatment method tends to work best for people who are sensitive to inhaled allergens and insect venoms.
+You may also be a good candidate if you experience severe allergy symptoms year-round and you don’t want to take medications over a long period of time.

 Allergy shots work by decreasing symptoms from particular allergens.

 Allergy shots aim to decrease overall allergy symptoms over time.
-Decreased asthma symptoms are also possible if you have allergic asthma.
+If you have allergic asthma, reduced asthma symptoms are also possible.

 Allergy testing usually consists of skin pricking.
-During this test, your doctor will prick the skin on your back or forearm with several types of allergens to determine which ones cause reactions.
+During a skin prick test, your doctor will prick the skin on your back or forearm with several types of allergens to determine which ones cause reactions.